mfasiolo/mgcViz/README.md

 b <- bam(ob ~ s(x,k=30) + s(y, k=30), discrete = TRUE)
 ```

-Here the response's variance varies a lot along $x$.
+Here the responses variance varies a lot along $x$.
 Assume that we didn't know this, but
 that we wanted to find out whether the residuals are heteroscedastic.
 We can start by doing
 the following:
 ```R